seanbradley/Simpletown/README.md

 ###ABOUT SIMPLETOWN
-This app was actually a technical interview.
+This app evolved out of a technical interview.
 The task: code from scratch a Django driven site with two views--one view that pulls in data from  a third-party API; another view with pulls in data from the app's own database.
 Develop, integrate version control, and then deploy the whole thing on an AWS Linux instance within 24-hours.

 _Voila'._  I give you Simpletown.

-As such, Simpletown serves as a minimal, barebones example of a Django implementation that fetches data from an external resource.
-It taps an API provided by the Small Business Admnistration (SBA), which provides US Geographic Survey city names and associated data (e.g., County, State, Latitude, and Longitude) in JSON format.
+**Simpletown serves as a minimal, barebones example of a Django implementation that fetches data from an external resource.** It taps an API provided by the Small Business Admnistration (SBA), which provides US Geographic Survey city names and associated data (e.g., County, State, Latitude, and Longitude) in JSON format.
 See <http://www.sba.gov/about-sba-services/7617> for more info about the API.

-The project is laid out so that the <repository_root> and <django_project_root> are the same.

 As mentioned, the app has two views.
 View one retrieves data dynamically from the SBA's API via Kenneth Reitz's excellent _Requests_ library, and then cleans up the JSON and displays it as a list.
 View two displays city info for a given county by querying a PostgreSQL database, which was populated with city info via manually leveraging a large JSON fixture--the fixture itself being created from the the same SBA API.